Chart Color Schemes

 Population

-Population growth drivers in Douglas are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Douglas are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Douglas's population was around 8,369 as of November 2025.
-This reflected an increase of 501 people since the 2021 Census which reported a population of 7,868 people.
-The change was inferred from the estimated resident population of 8,371 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equated to a density ratio of 106 persons per square kilometer.
-Douglas's growth rate of 6.4% since the census positioned it within 0.5 percentage points of the SA4 region (6.9%).
-Population growth was primarily driven by overseas migration contributing approximately 80.0% of overall population gains during recent periods.
+Douglas's population is around 8,369 as of Nov 2025.
+This reflects an increase of 501 people since the 2021 Census, which reported a population of 7,868 people.
+The change is inferred from the estimated resident population of 8,371 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 106 persons per square kilometer.
+Douglas's population growth of 6.4% since the census positions it within 0.5 percentage points of the SA4 region (6.9%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-However, these state projections did not provide age category splits, so proportional growth weightings were applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Demographic trends predicted exceptional growth over the period to 2041, with the area expected to expand by 5,964 persons, recording a gain of 71.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Demographic trends predict exceptional growth over the period from 2025 to 2041, with Douglas expected to expand by 5,964 persons, reflecting a gain of 71.3% in total over the 17 years.

 Frequently Asked Questions - Population